awsdocs/aws-config-developer-guide/doc_source/evaluate-config-rules.md

 To see additional information about the evaluation result, such as which rule flagged a resource as NON\_COMPLIANT, use the [GetComplianceDetailsByResource](https://docs.aws.amazon.com/config/latest/APIReference/API_GetComplianceDetailsByResource.html) API\.

-#### List of managed rules with proactive evaluation<a name="list-proactive-rules"></a>

-For a list of managed rules that support proactive evaluation, see [List of AWS Config Managed Rules by Evaluation Mode](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-evaluation-mode.html)\.

 ### Detective mode<a name="aws-config-rules-evaluation-detective"></a>

 Use detective evaluation to evaluate resources that have already been deployed\.
 This allows you to evaluate the configuration settings of your existing resources\.